Essential Oils for Relieving Depression

 - Diffuse or use the essential oil as a room spray (To make a room spray add 10-12 drops of essential oil to 1-2 ounces of filtered water in a glass spray bottle.
 Shake and spray.
 Always shake before each use and use a glass bottle as the essential oils will eat through a plastic bottle.)

-- Internally (Frankincense especially and ONLY if you are sure the oil is pure, like Heal With Essential Oil) Apply a drop or two under the tongue, or take in a capsule filled with carrier oil
+- Internally (Frankincense especially and ONLY if you are sure the oil is pure.
+Apply a drop or two under the tongue, or take in a capsule filled with carrier oil

 - Apply a drop to the back of the neck and the temples